Angela, though not a natural green thumb, has studied gardening in order to better care for her yard.

 Weird Plants That Eat Meat

-The idea of carnivorous plants is absolutely fascinating, causing images like those in the play The Little Shop of Horrors, where a plant grows so large and begins to protect the one person who cares for it... by eating people who hurts him.
-Okay, maybe that is a very sick idea of amusement, but hey millions watch the movie/play every year.
+The idea of carnivorous plants is fascinating, causing images like those in the play The Little Shop of Horrors, where a plant grows so large and begins to protect the one person who cares for it... by eating people who hurt him.
+Okay, maybe that is a very sick idea of amusement, but millions watch the movie/play every year.

 Fascination with carnivorous plants has been around for centuries.
-Those who used to practice witchcraft used to use the digestive enzymes for potions, exorcisms, and even medicines.
-Maybe the fascination with these plants is a result of the appearance of a backward food chain, where plants eat animals, instead of the other way around.
+Those who used to practice witchcraft used the digestive enzymes for potions, exorcisms, and even medicines.
+Maybe the fascination with these plants results from the appearance of a backward food chain, where plants eat animals instead of the other way around.

 Albany Pitcher Plant